I must forewarn you, this post is a big ramble and a bit of a rant.

-Our furniture, household items, and bits & bobs were given away.
+Our furniture, household items, and bits and bobs were given away.
 Our personal belongings, knick-knacks, and toiletries were stuffed into suitcases, which were so full we had to sit on them to zip them up.
 There is a real art in getting as much as possible into a suitcase without going over the airline’s allotted weight allowance.
 I’ve spent years perfecting this art.
 Well, I thought I had.
 My husband left the Philippines three weeks earlier to get us set up in Hong Kong.

 After three weigh-ins, two separate times of shuffling through our bags, and one overweight luggage bill paid, we were checked in.
 Waiting in yet another long line to pay our “terminal fees,” I wanted to scream.
 It had been a long day.
 At immigration, our documents were checked and rechecked.
 I’m not sure why you need a visa to LEAVE a country, but nonetheless, we did.
 As the officer looked from my papers to my passport, to my face and back again and again, I struggled to think happy thoughts.

-“Stay calm!”My photo was taken and the process was repeated for my daughter.
-We received another stamp in our passports.
-Though the immigration officer actually was very efficient; I was reaching the end of my tether for the day.
-We had transferred the “overweight” of the check-in luggage to our carry-ons, so we felt quite frazzled getting them on and off the conveyor belt for our final security check.
+I’ve been a traveler since 1987 when I first left the US for Shanghai, China with my husband and one-year-old daughter.
+Along with my son, born in 1988, we have been on the road ever since.
+I’ve heard numerous times the saying “Home is where the heart is.”
+The truth of this sentiment makes a lot of sense to me.
 Though at times I forget, I have learned that home implies a feeling, not a specific place.
 Home truly exists where our heart is.
 It’s where I have the feeling of home.
 Love produces this feeling.
 A deep healing and satisfying feeling.
 Feeling love brings out the best in all of us.
 Being loved is one of the greatest experiences we will ever enjoy on this earth.
-However, there are many who don’t ever get to enjoy this experience.
+Home is where love is and where warm and happy memories are built.

+Maybe it wasn’t the overloaded bags or the chaotic trip to the airport that made me so disgruntled.
+It was the once again saying goodbye to people I’d come to care about.
+The loving and then leaving.
+The goodbyes that are painful.
 So many goodbyes.
 So many tears.
-All this said the yearning that is within all of us for just one place to call home is a God-given desire for that one last true home.
-My eternal heavenly home where my heart truly lives.
-Where my God will be.
-Where true love resides.
+All this said, the yearning that is within all of us for just one place to call home is a God-given desire for that one last true home.
+My eternal heavenly home where true love resides.
 Where there will be no more pain, suffering, disgruntled-ness, tears, or goodbyes and those I’ve loved along the way will be together … in one place.